pdidev/pdi/CONTRIBUTING.md

 ./bin/build_and_run_all_tests
 ```

-It configures and builds the distribution from scratch, runs the whole test suite, installs it,
-then configures, builds and runs `tests/cmake_tests` against that installation, so it also checks
-that the installed package is usable through `find_package`.
-It takes no argument and builds in a fresh `pdibuild.XXXXX` directory created in the current
+It builds, tests and installs the distribution from scratch, in a fresh `pdibuild.XXXXX` directory
-directory, so it leaves your own build tree alone.
+created in the current directory, so it leaves your own build tree alone.
+It then builds and tests the ways a project can consume PDI, installed and mocked; the banner it
+prints before each step says which.
 Set `TEST_DIR` to build somewhere specific, `MAKEFLAGS` to control the parallelism,
 `EXCLUDED_PDI_TESTS` to skip tests, and `CMAKE_FLAGS` to pass configure flags of your own, which
 take precedence over those the script chooses.